This Morning star Josie Gibson drops wedding bombshell: 'Here comes the bride'

-This Morning star Josie Gibson has dropped a marriage bombshell after telling her Instagram followers she’s “getting married”.
+This Morning star Josie Gibson dropped a marriage bombshell over the weekend after telling her Instagram followers that she was “getting married” – with ITV stars rushing to send their congratulations.

 Is Josie Gibson married?
 What she’s said on Instagram?